Bella Vista man gets prison time in manslaughter case related to 2021 crash into Siloam Springs school

 Mathews was driving a 1999 Honda Accord, traveling west on West Cheri Whitlock Parkway, when the car left the road, crossed a lawn and struck the east side of the school's gym, according to court documents.
 The vehicle was estimated to be traveling 70 to 80 mph.

-Wiggins was riding in the front seat of the car, according to court documents.
+Wiggins was riding in the front passenger seat of the car, according to court documents.

 Watkins read a victim impact statement.
 She said her life was almost taken because of someone else's decisions and she spent days in an intensive care unit with a broken jaw, a collapsed and punctured lung, a shattered spleen and large lacerations over her scalp.